script3/stellar-turrets-docs/turret-hosts/reference-implementation.md

 needs to be set to your Turret's `TURRET_SIGNER` **public key** that you have set in the Wrangler setup step before.

-This connection is what secures and protects access between my Buttflare and Serverless APIs.
-Remember Buttflare gets the **private key** and Serverless gets the **public key**.
+This connection is what secures and protects access between my Cloudflare and Serverless APIs.
+Remember Cloudflare gets the **private key** and Serverless gets the **public key**.

 Follow any errors carefully and you should be able to get successfully deployed pretty quickly.
 The most probable issue will be you need to manually create an